hughperkins/jeigen/README.md

 2. cd jeigen
 3. set PATH=%PATH%;c:\apache-ant\bin
  * set to appropriate path for your ant installation
-4. ant -Dcmake_home="c:\program files (x86)\Cmake" -Dgenerator="Visual Studio 11 Win64"
+4. ant -Dcmake_home="c:\program files (x86)\Cmake" -Dgenerator="Visual Studio 12 2013 Win64"
  * set to appropriate path for your cmake installation
- * if you're using Visual Studio 2010, please change generator name to "Visual Studio 10 Win64"
+ * if you're using Visual Studio 2010, please change generator name to "Visual Studio 10 2010 Win64"
+ * if you're using Visual Studio 2012, please change generator name to "Visual Studio 11 2012 Win64"
  * if you're using 32-bit Java JDK, please remove " Win64" from end of generator name

 According to whether you use a 64-bit jvm or a 32-bit jvm, the files will be created in 'build\win-32' or 'build\win-64'.
-Jeigen.jar will be created directly in this directory, and jeigen.dll will be created in the 'native\Release' subdirectory.

 How to link to Jeigen
 =====================

-In Eclipse, add a user library, and add the 'Jeigen.jar' jar to the library.
-Then expand the library entry for 'jeigen', select 'Native library location', then click 'Edit', and browse to the directory containing libjeigen.so or jeigen.dll.
+In Eclipse, add a user library, and add the 'Jeigen-[buildtype].jar' jar to the library.
+You will also need the jna-4.0.0.jar file.

-(If you are not using Eclipse, then add:
-   -Djava.library.path=/path/to/jeigen/build/native/directory
-... to the java vm arguments)

-You will also need the jna-4.0.0.jar file, which you can find in the 'thirdparty' directory.
+Note that Jeigen-[buildtype].jar contains a native .dll or .so, which will be decompressed into the folder '.jeigen' in your home-directory, at runtime.

 Commands to create new matrices
 ===============================